Turkey Bacon Potato Latkes are a smoky savoury version of our traditional latkes.

 - 1 slotted spatula

 - 2 large cookie sheets and racks racks placed on sheets for drainage

 - Heat skillet over medium flame.
-Add two or three strips of turkey bacon to hot pan and fry until the sides turn brown.
+Add two or three strips of vegan bacon to hot pan and fry until the sides turn brown.
 Carefully, flip the strips often until crisp and brown.
 Place on racks to drain.
 Repeat process until all the bacon is fried.
 When it has drained and cooled, chop strips coarsely and set aside.

-- Fry, drain and chop vegan bacon the same way.
+- Fry, drain and chop turkey bacon the same way.

 - Beat eggs in mixing bowl.
 Add onion, salt and pepper.
 Mix well and set aside.

 - Grate the potatoes by hand if you like; but I am a devotée of shredding them in the processor.
 1-2-3 and you're done.
-Place potatoes in a colander and gently press some of the water out them.
+Place potatoes in a colander and gently press some of the water out of them.
 Add potatoes and chopped turkey bacon (or vegan bacon) to egg mixture.
 Sprinkle potato starch on top and mix well.

 - Pour about 1/2 inch of oil into the skillet.
 If you still have turkey bacon oil in the pan , you can add to that.
 For your vegans, use another pan with fresh oil.
 Heat oil over medium flame until it is very hot.
 Carefully, drop rounded wooden spoonfulls of potato mixture into the hot oil.
 Flatten slightly with the back of the spoon.
 Fry latkes until the edges turn brown and then flip them to the other side and fry a few minutes longer.